 Information on this page is only suitable for parents.

 Much of the information is for parents to then be able to inform children in an appropriate way.
-As always, the links are given in good faith, but if you find anything on the following websites or links that you feel are unsuitable, please inform school and we will endeavour to deal with your request as quickly and responsibly as we can.
+As always, the links are given in good faith, but if you find anything on the following websites or links that you feel are unsuitable, please inform school and we will endeavor to deal with your request as quickly and responsibly as we can.
 The sole aim of directing parents to the following sites is to keep our children safe and we are in no way sponsored by the sites or companies themselves to advertise their site.

 Gaming has become an area where online safety is becoming a serious issue.
 More and more games give children access to online chats where there is the potential for harm.
 There is also a serious issue with regards the suitability of games.
-Seemingly inocuous games can contain disturbing images or actions.
+Seemingly innocuous games can contain disturbing images or actions.